Objects in Ruby

 Kernel.puts "Ruby language"

-In the first example, we were calling the puts method without the Kernel
+In the first example, we were calling the puts

 part, which may be omitted.
-This saves time and some typing.
-It is in fact a shorthand call for the
+This saves time and some

-Kernel.puts formal call.
-In C# we have Console.writeln and in Java
+call.
+In C# we have Console.WriteLine

 Kernel.puts "Ruby language".size

-In this code line, we print the size of the "Ruby language" string to the console.
-This might
+In this code line, we print the size of the "Ruby language" string to the

-is a primitive data type and cannot be modified.
-And does not have its own methods.
+that cannot be modified and that lacks its own methods.
 In Ruby, a

 string is a full object and has its own methods.
-The size method is one of them.
+The size

+is one of them.
 It returns the size of the string in characters.

 $ ./simple2.rb Ruby language 13

-In the following example, we will look at an integer number.
+In the following example, we look at an integer number.
 Similarly to a string, an integer value is a Ruby object too.

 #!/usr/bin/ruby puts 6.object_id puts 6.even? puts 6.zero? puts 6.class